 Our friend Vitalii Adamenko, who is familiar with conscientious objection in Russia, wrote to me:

 My opinion is that these searches and attempts to declare the Jehovah's Witnesses extremists in the courts, and their systematic defamation on television, creating a negative image of them, all the other legal and illegal forms of harassment, in fact represent the state's struggle with pacifism.
 Who chooses alternative service in the highest numbers?
 Jehovah's Witnesses.
 On which denomination do our mass media spout the most abuse?
 Jehovah's Witnesses.
-(It is strange that journalists aren't facing legal action for defamation.)Now there's an outreach challenge--to grow into such notoriety!
+(It is strange that journalists aren't facing legal action for defamation.)Now there's an outreach challenge for us Friends -- to grow into such notoriety!
 But in the meantime, I'm thinking of those who already face these challenges today.
 So: to the authorities in Tyumen Oblast' worried that COs degrade civic virtue, I want to quote Proverbs 14, verses 25 and 34--

 Of course, it doesn't help that their center is in the USA, and that their numbers are increasing too quickly....
 But, if it were not for their principled rejection of violence and their refusal to submit to repression, there would be no attempt to present them as extremists.